Dennis Kim: Career

 Kim has been a guest artist at the Bridgehampton Chamber Music Festival, Caramoor Music Festival, Bari Music Festival, Bowdoin International Music Festival, Atlantic Music Festival, Suolahti Music Festival, and the Liminka Music Festival.
 Kim has worked with conductors Riccardo Chailly, and André Previn, among others.
 As a chamber musician, Kim has performed with musicians including Pinchas Zukerman, Jaime Laredo, Carter Brey, John Sharp, Marya Martin, and members of the Orion, Tokyo, and Guarneri string quartets.
 In Hong Kong, Kim was a founding member of Opus 3, a piano trio with Warren Lee and Richard Bamping.
 In Tampere, he performs often in the Tampere Philharmonic's chamber music series, and performs an annual concert master's recital.

 Kim regularly performs new music, especially through the Atlantic Music Festival.
 He performed the Hong Kong, Korean, Chinese, and Finnish premieres of Søren Nils Eichberg’s "Qilaatersorneq" for violin solo and orchestra.
-He has also performed Philip Glass' first violin concerto, Eli Marshall's "Music for a Film in a Romantic Style," and in November 2013 premiered Sheridan Seyfried's violin concerto, commissioned by the Tampere Philharmonic Orchestra.
+He has also performed Philip Glass's first violin concerto, Eli Marshall's "Music for a Film in a Romantic Style", and in November 2013 premiered Sheridan Seyfried's violin concerto, commissioned by the Tampere Philharmonic Orchestra.
 Kim has also performed several other works written for him, including Noam Faingold's "Knife in the Water" for violin and cello.

 As a teacher, Kim has been on the faculty of the Hong Kong Academy of Performing Arts, Korean National University of the Arts, Yonsei University, the Tampere Conservatory, and the Royal Conservatory of Music in Toronto.
 Kim is one of 5 artists invited for the inaugural Valade Concertmaster program at the Interlochen Arts Academy in Michigan.
 He is currently serving on the faculty of the University of California, Irvine's Claire Trevor School of the Arts and the Orange County School of the Arts.